 If you find that you are spending too much time on things and not getting everything done in the one day that you hoped to, make personal deadlines for the time you will spend.
 You will not only feel motivated, but you won’t leave yourself feeling like a failure.
 Most tasks that we give ourselves don’t have to be done in one day and can be spread out.
 It’s okay to do this form of procrastination as long as you have an end goal that you are working towards and contently stay on track.
 Don’t strive for perfection; strive to meet goals and be willing to be flexible in them.

 If you don’t know where to begin, make a calendar of what tasks you will work to achieve each day.
 Remember, taking small steps is okay.
-Maybe on Monday you will take on the junk drawer in the kitchen, Tuesday the pantry, and Wednesday the hall closet.
+Maybe on Monday you will work on how to organize your kitchen and take on the junk drawer in there, Tuesday the pantry, and Wednesday the hall closet.
 Setting small goals for yourself, will make them easier to achieve.

 Develop New Habits